akaravi/Ntk.Cms.Web.Angular.v6/README.md

-# Demo2App
+# Ntk Cms

+Ntk Cms is an e-commerce built with Angular 13 (Angular CLI).
+You can create, moderate and manage pages, real estates, orders, customers, carts, admins and more with this admin pannel.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+## Technologies
+Project is created with:
+* Angular version: 13.3.0
+* Rxjs version : 7.5
+* TypeScript version: 4.6
+* Bootstrap version: 5.1

+## Setting up the local environment and workspace

+1. Install the latest LTS version of Node.js from https://nodejs.org.

+1. Install the Angular CLI: `npm install -g @angular/cli`

+1. Get in `Ntk-cms-web-angular` directory and run `npm install`

+1. Run `npm run serve1`

 ## Development server